oegedijk/explainerdashboard/docs/source/custom.rst

 or even much about `plotly dash <https://dash.plotly.com/>`_.
 (although I would recommend anyone to learn the latter)

-You can get some inspiration from ``explainerdashboard.dashbord_components.composites`` on how you can construct simple layouts, combining different components and connectors.
+You can get some inspiration from `explainerdashboard.dashboard_components.composites <https://github.com/oegedijk/explainerdashboard/blob/master/explainerdashboard/dashboard_components/composites.py>`_. on how you can construct simple layouts, combining different components and connectors.